-For a generation or two gone by, Milkha Singh was one of the biggest names in Indian sport and the country’s first track and field superstar.
+For a generation or two gone by, the late Milkha Singh was one of the biggest names in Indian sport and the country’s first track and field superstar.

 Milkha Singh’s finest moment, inarguably, was when he finished fourth in the 400 metres final at the 1960 Olympic Games.
 A pacing error cost him the bronze by a whisker.